Abideshverma/ssense-project/README.md

 # ssense-project
 This is the project about clone of SSENSE website.
 It is an eCommerce website For Clothing and Fashion Accessories.
-This project was completed in 5 days with 6 member teams.
+The system provides a range of essential functionalities to enhance the user experience when interacting with the  platform's e-commerce services.

  ## Features :-
   - Login/Signup